 - In Q4 2024, we took an additional £700 million provision for the potential remediation costs relating to motor finance commission arrangements. - This was in light of the Court of Appeal judgment on Wrench, Johnson and Hopcraft that goes beyond the scope of the original FCA motor commissions review.
 The provision reflected a probability weighted scenario based methodology incorporating a number of inputs. - There have been no further charges relating to motor finance commission arrangements.
-The Supreme Court heard the appeal of the Wrench, Johnson and Hopcraft decision in early April and we are awaiting the upcoming judgment. - The FCA has indicated that the decision will inform its next steps in the discretionary commission arrangements (DCA) review and that it will confirm within six weeks of the decision if it is proposing a redress scheme and if so, how it will take that forward.
+The Supreme Court heard the appeal of the Wrench, Johnson and Hopcraft decision in early April and has stated that it is likely to produce its judgment in July. - The FCA has indicated that the decision will inform its next steps in the discretionary commission arrangements (DCA) review and that it will confirm within six weeks of the decision if it is proposing a redress scheme and if so, how it will take that forward.
 The FCA has also noted that its next steps on non-DCA complaints will be informed by the decision.